ChrstphrHll/npc_gen/students/Ragnar Illitran.md

 # Ragnar Illitran
 ---
 ### Description
-- Halfling Artificer from Kordinia
+- Halfling Artificer from Principality of the Palus Peoples
 - 6th year Diplomacy student in Fiesn
-- shoulder length straight violet hair that's messy, Brown eyes, and Light skin
+- long straight black hair that's plain, Brown eyes, and Light skin
 - Is Logical and Well-meaning, and has Reciprocity as their ideal

 ### Organizations